SentinelFi/build_35_submission/readme.md

 - Develop an open-source **Liquidation Bot**, including a working example that anyone can run to monitor oracle data and trigger claims.
 [More in our technical documentation](#)

-- Add Protocol level incentives for people tp run these bots.
+- Add Protocol level incentives for people to run these bots.

 * Explore decentralized automation using **Acurast TEEs** to replace centralized cron jobs with trust-minimized, off-chain keepers.